-Covenant VNA is committed to providing compassionate hospice are in the patient’s home or if that is not possible, in a homelike setting such as the James E. Cartwright Care Center.
-Our goal is not to cure, but rather to help both the patient and family cope with many end-of-life issues – including physical, emotional, spiritual and financial challenges.
+Covenant VNA is committed to providing compassionate hospice care in the patient’s home or if that is not possible, in a home-like setting such as the James E. Cartwright Care Center.
+Our goal is not to cure, but rather to help both the patient and family cope with many end of life issues, including physical, emotional, spiritual and financial challenges.

-Covenant VNA’s Hospice Team crosses many disciplines and is focused on ensuring quality of life during the last six months of the patient’s illness.
+The Hospice team is a multidisciplinary team that works together to ensure quality of life during the last 6 months of a patient’s illness.
 Guided by the patient’s physician, the team designs an individually tailored care plan for each patient and family.
-Our team of hospice-certified nurses, physicians, social workers, pharmacists, counselors, chaplains, dietitians, therapists and volunteers offer the following services:
+The team includes a physician, social worker, pharmacist, chaplain, dietician, therapist, Home Health Aides and volunteers offering many different types of services such as:

 - Professional on-call 24-hr nursing care

 - Physical, occupational and speech for comfort based therapy